-Can I rescind an approved Leave of Absence for the spring semester?
+Can I rescind an approved Leave of Absence?

-If I take a Leave of Absence for the spring semester, am I still eligible for an on-campus job?
+How does a Leave of Absence impact my eligibility for an on-campus job?

-Students on leave in the spring, who plan to return in the fall, will be eligible to begin on-campus work on the first day of fall classes.
+Students currently on leave in the fall, who plan to return in the spring, will be eligible to begin on-campus work on the first day ofclasses.

 Please refer to the LoA page for the latest guidance.

 FAQs: Other Harvard and MIT-Related Questions

 Will students still have an opportunity to take courses at other schools across Harvard?

 There are no plans to limit the existing ability for cross-registration among Harvard schools, MIT, and the Fletcher School at Tufts University.